yiisoft/yii2/docs/guide/security-best-practices.md

 This is valid query that will search for users with empty username and then will drop `user` table most probably resulting in broken website and data loss (you've set up regular backups, right?).

-In Yii most of database querying happens via [Active Record](db-active-record.md) which properly uses PDO prepared statements internally.
+In Yii most database querying happens via [Active Record](db-active-record.md) which properly uses PDO prepared statements internally.
 In case of prepared statements it's not possible to manipulate query as was demonstrated above.

 Still, sometimes you need [raw queries](db-dao.md) or [query builder](db-query-builder.md).
 In this case you should use